-We then drive to Paris' elegant suburb Saint-Germain-en-Laye to enjoy lunch with a panoramic view over the city at the regal Pavillon Henri IV.
-The Sun King Louis XIV was born in one of the salons of the Pavillon and it has long been a favourite meeting place for aristocrats, artists and writers as well as important financial and political figures.
-Famous guests of the Pavillon Henri IV, which was converted into a hotelrestaurant in the mid 19th century, include Georges Sand, Victor Hugo, Emile Zola and Alphonse Daudet.
+We next drive to Paris's elegant suburb Saint-Germain-en-Laye to enjoy lunch with a panoramic view over the city at the regal Pavillon Henri IV.
+The Sun King Louis XIV was born in one of the salons of the Pavillon, and it has long been a favourite meeting place for aristocrats, artists and writers, as well as important financial and political figures.
+Famous guests of the Pavillon Henri IV, which was converted into a hotelrestaurant in the mid-19th century, include Georges Sand, Victor Hugo, Emile Zola and Alphonse Daudet.
 Here, Dumas wrote The Three Musketeers and The Count of Monte Cristo, and Offenbach composed some of the music to his famous operettas.

 Our day ends with a visit to Alexandre Dumas' house, the Château de Monte-Cristo, named after his bestselling book.
-It was his "paradise on earth" and he spent a fortune on it.
-Too big a fortune, for only two years later he was forced to sell it to pay the debts.
-Here he wrote Adventures with my Pets which includes tales about his pet vulture; here he began his monumental Grand Dictionary of Cuisine; here he entertained Hugo, George Sand and his many mistresses.
+It was his 'paradise on earth' and he spent a fortune on it.
+Too big a fortune, for only two years later, he was forced to sell it to pay his debts.
+It was here that wrote Adventures with my Pets, which includes tales about his pet vulture; here that he began his monumental Grand Dictionary of Cuisine; and here that he entertained Hugo, George Sand and his many mistresses.
 (Overnight Paris) L

-Day 8: Wednesday 3 October, Paris
+Day 12: Wednesday 23 October, Paris